Pre-Surgical Screening Information

 - Breast fed infants may have breast milk up to 4 hours before arrival.

-- Formula or Milk may have formula up to 6 hours before arrival.
+- Fed infants have formula up to 6 hours before arrival.

 - ONLY Clear liquids are ok up until 3 hours before surgery.